Bayesian Variational Inference for Mixed Data Mixture Models: Theory

 We can now state the main result:

-\begin{theorem} With probability $1$ as the sample size $ n \rightarrow \infty$, the iterative procedure defined in \Cref{eq: iterativeprocedure} converges locally to the true data generating parameter $\Theta^{*}$ whenever $0 < \epsilon <2$.
+\begin{theorem} Almost surely as the sample size $ n \rightarrow \infty$, the iterative procedure defined in \Cref{eq: iterativeprocedure} converges locally to the true data generating parameter $\Theta^{*}$ whenever $0 < \epsilon <2$.
 Locally here means whenever the starting values are sufficiently near $\Theta^{*}$. \end{theorem}